urishiraval/urishiraval.github.io/_posts/2025-06-15-apple-liq-glass-thoughts.md

 published: true
 ---

 Yet.
 At least in the short term.
-This title is slightly click bait, but my thoughts are more philosophical and boring here so I need to at least make it seam controversial to hold you through this article.
+This title is slightly click bait, but my thoughts are more scattered and boring here so I need to at least make it seam controversial to hold you through this article.
 Although, calling it out probably defeated the purpose.

 Herewith my thoughts.